 The iPhone 8 costs $700, though you can likely get it for slightly cheaper now.
 You can check out our iPhone 8 review to learn more.

 Samsung Galaxy S9

 OK, so we’re really starting to push the acceptable boundaries for “small” here, but hear us out.
 The Samsung Galaxy S9 is the largest phone on this list, and while it’s rather larger than entries like the iPhone SE and the XZ2 Compact, it’s only fractionally larger than the Pixel 2.
-That still doesn’t make it the smallest phone around, but it’s one of the best phones around right now, and packs an awful lot of features into a relatively svelte body.
+That still doesn’t make it the smallest phone around, but it’s an excellent phone that packs an awful lot of features into a relatively svelte body.

-As has been Samsung’s wont since the Galaxy S8, the S9 is dominated by a huge 5.8-inch display that curves around the edges and takes up almost the entire front of the phone, save for slim bezels at the top and bottom of the screen.
-The display has received some accolades already, with DisplayMate awarding it an A+ rating and praising Samsung’s screen tech.
+The S9 is dominated by a 5.8-inch display that curves around the edges and takes up almost the entire front of the phone, save for slim bezels at the top and bottom of the screen.
+The display has received some accolades, with DisplayMate awarding it an A+ rating and praising Samsung’s screen tech.
 It’s as gorgeous as you’d expect from an AMOLED display, with deep inky blacks, vibrant colors, and a super-crisp pixels-per-inch measurement of 570.

-If you’ve been following our camera tests then you’ll know the S9’s camera is top-of-the-range, and possibly one of the finest in the world.
-While you won’t find the dual-lens set-up from the S9 Plus, the single snapper on the S9 is more than up to the job with a mechanically altered aperture that delivers excellent low light performance.
+If you’ve been following our camera tests then you will know the S9’s camera is top-of-the-range, and possibly one of the finest in the world.
+While you won’t find the dual-lens setup from the S9 Plus, the single snapper on the S9 is more than up to the job with a mechanically altered aperture that delivers excellent low-light performance.